sonuoha/BuildUSD/README.md

 Units and Geospatial
 - Per-file stages author metersPerUnit as needed; WGS84 (lon/lat/height) are authored on /World as Double attributes:
   - cesium:georeferenceOrigin:longitude, cesium:georeferenceOrigin:latitude, cesium:georeferenceOrigin:height
-- Federated Model.usda is authored with metersPerUnit=1.0 (meters).
+- Federated masters created via `ifc_converter.federate` are authored with metersPerUnit=1.0 (meters).
 Payloads are not rescaled; a log line indicates alignment or mismatch.

 IFC Metadata as USD Attributes
 - IFC psets/qtos are authored as attributes (not customData) using: